csbg/SplineOmics/README.md

     ```

 3. Load the `devtools` package into your R session, and run the
-    install_github function to install the splinetime package into your
+    install_github function to install the `SplineOmics` package into
-    RProject:
+    your R Project:

     ``` r
     library(devtools)
     Sys.setenv(GITHUB_PAT = "your_GitHub_PAT")
-    devtools::install_github("csbg/splinetime")
+    devtools::install_github("csbg/SplineOmics")
     ```

-    This command downloads and installs the splinetime package from the
+    This command downloads and installs the SplineOmics package from the
     GitHub repository.

-4. Wait for the installation to complete.
-This process may take a few
-    moments as it involves downloading the package and its dependencies.
-    You might see messages in the console regarding the installation
-    progress or be prompted to update other packages.

-5. Once installation is complete, load the splinetime package into your
+4. Once installation is complete, load the SplineOmics package into
-    R session to start using it.
-Run:
+    your R session to start using it:

     ``` r
-    library(splinetime)
+    library(SplineOmics)
     ```

-6. Congratulations!
-You have successfully installed the splinetime
-    package from GitHub.
-You’re now ready to use its functions in your R
-    projects.

 #### Troubleshooting